McPringle/apus/README.md

 There is *no need* to run the `install` or `deploy` tasks.
 They will just run longer, produce unnecessary output, burn energy, and occupy your disk space.
 [Don't just blindly run mvn clean install...](https://www.andreaseisele.com/posts/mvn-clean-install/)

 > [!NOTE]
 > *Apus* comes with a complete dockerized build for production use.
-It is not recommended to use the self-contained build for development purposes.
-Please take a look at the section about [Production Build](#production-build) below.
+It is **not** recommended to use the self-contained build for development purposes.

 ### Debugging